-- A. Inception report (2 weeks after signing the contract). - B. Discussion paper on indicators and framework options for monitoring non-carbon benefits and social and environmental impact of REDD+ activities in Nepal to be

-- presented at a multi-stakeholder workshop (suggested delivery about 3 weeks before the end of the contract). - C. Final report that is comprehensive and fully referenced including proposal of a robust and implementable model for monitoring social and co-benefits and impact of REDD+ in Nepal.
+- A. Inception report (2 weeks after signing the contract). - B. Discussion paper on indicators and framework options for monitoring non-carbon benefits and social and environmental impact of REDD+ activities in Nepal to be presented at a multi-stakeholder workshop (suggested delivery about 3 weeks before the end of the contract). - C. Final report that is comprehensive and fully referenced including proposal of a robust and implementable model for monitoring social and non-carbon benefits and impact of REDD+ in Nepal.
 A clear work plan, including human capacity building if necessary, for implementing the monitoring systems should be included.
-The report should contain an in-depth analysis of the issues described in the objectives. - D. All reports should be in English.
+The report should contain an in-depth analysis of the issues described in the objectives and should propose clear, implementable recommendations in PSIR (pressure, state, impact and response) framework.

+All reports should be in English.
 Executive summary in both English and Nepali should be included in the final report.
-Both hard (5 copies) and soft copies of all reports should be submitted to REDD IC MoFSC.
+Both hard copy and soft copies of all reports should be submitted to REDD-Forestry and Climate Change Cell of MoFSC.
 Electronic files of the reports should be in an editable format using Microsoft Word.
 All data (raw, primary and secondary) collected during the study should be submitted as electronic files editable with Microsoft Excel.
 Electronic files of maps for submission may be in native software format.
 PDF files of reports, data and maps will not be accepted.